bookbinder/like-burning-incense/README.md

-“Like Burning Incense” (LBI) is the name of an antiphonary for the Liturgy of the Hours (Divine Office or Breviary) created for the Monastery of the Blessed Sacrament, a monastery of cloistered Dominican Nuns.
+“Like Burning Incense” (LBI) is the name of an antiphonary for the Liturgy of the Hours (Divine Office or Breviary) created for the Monastery of the Blessed Sacrament in Michigan.
 This repository is a partial digitization of that project.
 This repository contains Lauds and Vespers (Morning Prayer and Evening Prayer) from LBI where each antiphon and accompanying Psalm/Canticle is completely written out for the organist, so that